Accumulating vs Distributing ETFs – Which to Choose in Poland

 Tax on Distributing ETF Dividends

-For investors holding multiple distributing ETFs across different brokers, the administrative burden compounds: tracking payments, currency conversions, tax calculations, and filing requirements all add up.
+For investors holding multiple distributing ETFs across different brokers, the administrative burden compounds: tracking payments, currency conversions, tax calculations, and filing PIT-38 requirements all add up.

 Tax on Accumulating ETFs